filecash/filecash-docs/docs/store/lotus/retrieve-data.md

 ---
 title: 'Lotus: retrieve data'
-description: 'This guide will show you how to use Lotus to retreive data that has been stored on the Filecoin network.'
+description: 'This guide will show you how to use Lotus to retreive data that has been stored on the Filecash network.'
 breadcrumb: 'Retrieve data'
 ---